Alondono97/thedragonofthe.rest/README.md

 GET http://api.thedragonofthe.rest/quote
 ```

-Not currently deployed, but feel free to use as reference.
+Not longer deployed, but feel free to use as reference.

 # Development